millerk22/emc2-labs/EMC2-Labs-Fall/lab11.rst

 He used dimensional analysis to figure out the energy yield of the atomic bomb.

-He made a few assumptions
+He made the following assumptions:

 #.
 The energy was released in a small space
 #.
 The energy expanded in a sphere